Skip to content

 The whole process takes 2-4 weeks and costs $500-$1,500 depending on the state and whether you use a registered agent.

 You’ll also want a U.S. accountant who understands cross-border tax obligations.
 As a Canadian earning U.S. rental income, you’ll file in both countries — but the Canada-U.S. tax treaty prevents double taxation.
+Our guide on how Canadians can invest in US real estate tax-smart covers entity structures and tax planning in detail.

 Detroit Neighbourhoods for Windsor Investors